GrantS2S/website/content/help/solutions/You-are-unauthorized-to-access-this-resource.md

 ---
 <!-- Action: fulfill_order -->
 #### Error description
-S2S attempted to create a fulfillment but was rejected by ParcelNinja.
+S2S attempted to create a fulfillment but was rejected by Parcelninja.

 #### Error solution
 This error results from S2S being provided with the incorrect API keys to sync to ParcelNinja.
 Correct keys would need to be provided to S2S or created by: